abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Applying one function after another](../01_set/functions_one_after_another.svg)

 In this way, we can define a function that is the equivalent to performing the operation described above: a function such that, if you follow the arrow $h$ for any element of set $Y$ you will get to the same element of the set $G$ as the one you will get if you follow both the $g$ and $f$ arrows.
 Let us call it $h: Y → G$.
 We may say that $h$ is the *composition* of $g$ and $f$, or $h = f \circ g$ (notice that the first function is on the right, so it's similar to $b = f(g(a)$).

 ![Functional composition](../01_set/functions_compose.svg)

 Composition is the essence of all things categorical.
 The key insight is that the sum of two parts is no more complex than the parts themselves (and therefore can be summed(composed) again).
-This insight is captured by the property is called associativity.
+This insight is captured by the property called associativity, which we will look into later.

 **Task 8:** Think about which qualities of a function make composition possible, e.g., does it work with other types of relationships, like many-to-many and one-to-many.

-Composition of relationships
----
+### Composition in everyday life

 To understand how powerful composition is, consider the following: one set being connected to another means that each function from the second set can be transferred to a corresponding function from the first one.